Lightbown History, Family Crest & Coats of Arms

 Lightbown Settlers in United States in the 19th Century

-- James Lightbown, aged 22, who emigrated to America from England, in 1893
+- James Lightbown, aged 22, who immigrated to America from England, in 1893

 Lightbown Settlers in United States in the 20th Century